ninelore/docker-steamcmd-server/README.md

+## Please look in the branches to see all games available so far for SteamCMD - also the Master branch is suitable for multiple games CS:Source, CS:GO,...

 # SteamCMD in Docker optimized for Unraid
 This Docker will download and install SteamCMD.
 It will also install Counter-Strike: Source and run it.
 Update Notice: Simply restart the container if a newer version of the game is available.